Elk Gone Wild: Experience Colorado’s Elk Rut This Fall

 Estes Park’s Elk Fest

 Located at the east portal of Rocky Mountain National Park, Estes Park is world famous for its resident elk herd.
 To celebrate the annual elk rut, the quaint mountain town hosts Elk Fest each year (think of Elk Fest as Lollapalooza for mating elk).
-The free festival, which runs Oct.
-1-2, features bugling contests, elk exhibits, elk seminars and elk-inspired arts and crafts.
+The free festival, which runs in early October, features bugling contests, elk exhibits, elk seminars and elk-inspired arts and crafts.
 If those weren’t enough reasons to attend, there’s even a 5k “Rut Run” at this year’s event (don’t worry, unlike Pamplona you’re not running with the bulls in this race).

 Colorado Parks and Wildlife (CPW) will be on hand, offering guided viewing tours and educational seminars.
 Tourists and wildlife photographers from across the nation converge in Estes each year to witness and photograph this popular event.